Ligandlly/command-to-vsconfig/README.md

 A tiny command line tool that converts program executing command into vscode debug configuration in `launch.json` .

-> Note: There are many bugs in this program!
+> Note: Just for personal use.
+There are many bugs in this program!